Accessibility at WPI

 ACCESS: Students advocating for campus and educational accessibility.
 Comprised of students with disabilities and allies, ACCESS stands for Awareness, Community, Collaboration, Empowerment, Support and Success.
 ACCESS members seek to support their peers and the WPI community in developing a welcoming, supportive and universally accessible campus.

-Accessibility Advisory Council (AAC) – A Council comprised of faculty, staff, and student representatives, AAC members serve to inspire and promote accessibility and disability advocacy by joining together once per term to share and learn about new and emerging accessibility initiatives all over campus.
+Accessibility Advisory Council (AAC) – A Council comprised of faculty, staff, and student representatives, AAC members serve to inspire and promote accessibility and disability advocacy by joining together to share and learn about new and emerging accessibility initiatives all over campus.
 Members can be directly involved with projects and initiatives and/or serve to bring the information back their respective departments and organizations.
-If you’d like to be involved with the AAC or would like to collaborate with us, contact the Director of Disability Services to get connected!
+If you’d like to be involved with the AAC or would like to collaborate with us, contact the Director of Disability Services to learn how you can get involved!

 AANE – The Asperger's Association of New England (AANE) works with individuals, families, andprofessionals to help people with Asperger Syndrome and similar autism spectrum profilesbuild meaningful, connected lives.
 We do this by providing information, education, community, support, and advocacy, all in an atmosphere of validation and respect.

 LifeMap – AANE’s Life Management Assistance Program (LifeMAP) provides practical assistance to individuals with Asperger Syndrome (AS) and related conditions.
 LifeMAP provides intensive, highly individualized coaching by professionals with expertise in both AS and specific content areas.
 Coaches focus on identifying and overcoming the specific barriers each client faces so that the clients can increase their levels of independence towards reaching their full potential.